• Mental Health

 Thanatophobia refers to an excessive fear of death.
 Thoughts of death typically create a sense of worry and dread, but for those who have thanatophobia, the anxiety is extreme and panic-inducing.
 Though the condition may result in distress, the fear of death, like any phobia, is treated effectively with a combination of therapy, medication, and healthy lifestyle changes.

-To reiterate, thanatophobia is not a mental health diagnosis on its own.
+Thanatophobia is not a mental health diagnosis on its own.
 Rather, someone who has a fear of death or a fear of dying would receive a diagnosis of specific phobia from a mental health professional with the understanding that thanatophobia was the issue of concern.

-Is the Fear of Death Normal?
+Is Death Anxiety Normal?

 Death is a topic that tends to stir up a strong emotional reaction in people, no matter their age or background, so in this way, the fear of death is normal.
 What is not normal, though, is a level of fear that produces high stress, significant anxiety, distress, and panic.

-Because there is a fine line between a healthy fear of something dangerous and a mental health disorder, experts are needed to appropriately access and address the symptoms.
+Because there is a fine line between a healthy fear of something dangerous and a mental health disorder, experts are needed to appropriately assess and address the symptoms.
 Specific fears in children are also normal with as many as 90% of children having at least one.
 A child could worry about death and dying, but unless it begins to drastically impair their life or functioning, it is an acceptable childhood behavior.2

 Symptoms of Thanatophobia